By Janna Champagne, BSN, RN

 As a holistic nurse who specializes in application of medical cannabis therapy, knowing which formulations are optimal for targeting patient’s health goals comes with the territory.
 After years of working with clients using a variety of cannabis products, I began noticing a trend: that different extraction and production methods exert very different results.
 This prompted intensive research into different types of cannabis formulations, which led to creation of the following optimal criteria for medical cannabis products.
 Please know I do not benefit from the sales of any products, so my perspective is completely objective and without profit-bias or personal gain.

 In order to understand these criteria, it’s helpful to know a bit about the Endocannabinoid System (ECS).
 Many clients (including fellow medical professionals) have never heard about this master control system in our bodies, much thanks to our recent cannabis prohibition in the US.
 Now that cannabis is becoming more readily accessible, we are researching and learning that it contains vital nutrients needed to support optimal health balance.
 Cannabinoids found in the cannabis plant, such as THC and CBD, attach with ECS receptors in our bodies, which promotes internal homeostasis or balance.
 We know that the underlying cause of disease is imbalance, so this balancing “Entourage Effect” or synergy of cannabis can be profoundly therapeutic for improving the root cause of symptoms (4).

-Following are the criteria we deem important for safe and effective medical cannabis use.
+Following is the FLOW criteria, all of which we deem important for safe and effective medical cannabis use.
 We educate these criteria to every client we serve, since our goal is ensuring that cannabis patients find the highest-quality medical products available.